-Preparation for the IAMP AAP has undergone various issues and options consultation stages under Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012, including:

-- The economic scenarios to determine the scale of the proposal; - Alternative locations across the North East region; - Alternative locations within Sunderland and South Tyneside; and - Alternative locations within the broad area of land to the north of Nissan.

-The previous stages of consultation undertaken to inform the IAMP AAP Publication Draft were:

-- IAMP for the North East Region (Consultation February to March 2015).
+- 63. Preparation for of the IAMP AAP has undergone various issues and options consultation stages in accordance with under Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+This is described in the Statement of Consultation. including: - The economic scenarios to determine the scale of the proposal; - Alternative locations across the North East region; - Alternative locations within Sunderland and South Tyneside; and - Alternative locations within the broad area of land to the north of Nissan. - 64.
+The previous stages of consultation undertaken to inform the IAMP AAP Publication Draft were: - IAMP for the North East Region (Consultation February to March 2015).
 This sets out a range of initial key issues and options for consideration in relation to the IAMP.
-It presented evidence regarding the need for an IAMP and consulted on a range of options to take account of the different economic scenarios, and included indicative maps showing alternative potential locations for the IAMP. - IAMP: Green Belt and Site Selection Options Paper (GBSSO, Consultation December 2015 to February 2016).
+It presented evidence regarding the need for an IAMP and consulted on a range of options to take account of the different economic scenarios, and included indicative maps showing alternative potential locations for the IAMP.

+- IAMP: Green Belt and Site Selection Options Paper (GBSSO, Consultation December 2015 to February 2016).
 This document built on the 'IAMP for the North East Region Consultation' taking into account comments on this initial consultation paper.
-The GBSSO presented the demand case for the IAMP in further detail, considering and discounting alternative locations across the region for a large scale employment site to meet the needs of the automotive and advanced manufacturing sectors.
+The GBSSO presented the demand case for the IAMP in further detail. considering and discounting alternative locations across the region for a large scale employment site to meet the needs of the automotive and advanced manufacturing sectors.
 The document assessed the Green Belt area to the north of Nissan in order to understand the impact of potential boundary changes on the five purposes of Green Belt as defined in the NPPF.
-The paper also presented the proposed vision and objectives for the IAMP AAP along with analysis of three potential site options in the broad area to the north of Nissan.

-The outcome of the previous consultations can be summarised as follows:

-- Preference for the 'moderate growth scenario' requiring a development of around 140 - 150 hectares to accommodate growth in the automotive and advanced manufacturing sectors; - Preference for the location of the IAMP on land to the north of Nissan; and - Preference for the site to be located adjacent to Nissan, broadly in line with Option 1 (as presented in the GBSSO paper).
+The paper also presented the proposed vision and objectives for the IAMP AAP along with analysis of three potential site options in the broad area to the north of Nissan - 65.
+The outcome of the previous consultations can be summarised as follows: - Preference for the 'moderate growth scenario' requiring a development of around 140 - 150 hectares to accommodate growth in the automotive and advanced manufacturing sectors; - Preference for the location of the IAMP on land to the north of Nissan; and

-Consultation on the IAMP AAP Publication draft complies with the consultation process set out in the Sunderland City Council and South Tyneside Council Statements of Community Involvement (SCI).
+- Preference for the site to be located adjacent to Nissan, broadly in line with Option 1 (as presented in the GBSSO paper). - 66.
+Consultation on the IAMP AAP Publication draft complieds with the consultation process set out in the Sunderland City Council and South Tyneside Council Statements of Community Involvement (SCI).

-3.6.1 Appraisal of Options
+3.6.1 Appraisal of Alternative Options